 Each of the executive Directors has entered into a service agreement with the Company for an initial term of three years commencing from 1 September 2007.
-Each of the executive Directors is entitled to the respective basic salaries set out below (subject to an annual increment after each completed year of service at a rate to be determined at the sole and absolute discretion of the board of Directors).
-In addition, the executive Directors are also entitled to a discretionary bonus as the board of Directors may in its absolute discretion determine having regard to the performance of the executive Director and the operating results of the Group in respect of any financial year of the Company.
+Each of the executive Directors is entitled to the respective basic salaries and pension scheme and discretionary bonus as the board of Directors may in its absolute discretion determine having regard to the performance of the executive Director and the operating results of the Group in respect of any financial year of the Company.
 An executive Director may not vote on any resolution of the Directors regarding the amount of the bonus payable to him.
 Furthermore, the executive Directors are entitled to all reasonable medical expenses as provided under the Group's medical benefits scheme.
-In addition, the executive Directors may, at the sole and absolute discretion of the terms and conditions of such share option scheme.
-The current basic monthly salaries of the executive Directors are as follows:
+In addition, the executive Directors may, at the sole and absolute discretion of the board of Directors, be eligible to participate in any share option scheme from time to time adopted by the Company in accordance with the terms and conditions of such share option scheme.